MarcosDAntony/Log/README.md

 !
 BackUp todo dia 1º do mês.

- > Aqui e no "TeraBox", devido a ter muitos arquivos.
+ > No "TeraBox", devido a ter muitos arquivos.

  > Para aproveitar faça isso também com o "Lunix" e no "HD de BackUp do Lunix"